 People with diabetes have a risk of developing diabetic neuropathy, a condition where it is difficult to sense the temperature correctly, thus risking foot damage because of not reacting to hot and cold in a normal fashion.
 Avoid walking on the beach or hot surfaces as there is a risk of burning the skin on your feet.
 The cold can be similarly dangerous for the skin of your feet.
 Checking the temperature with a thermometer in a bath, hot tub or hot spring before entering.
 If you don’t have a device to check the temperature, use your elbow to check the degree of heat.

 Exercising regularly helps diabetes in control.
-Increased blood sugar level often prevents adequate blood flow to the different parts of the body.
+Increased blood sugar level often prevents adequate blood flow to the different parts of the Healthy Body.
 Non-impacting foot exercise is very helpful for blood circulation.
 Low foot impact exercise may include something like walking.
 Should walking be difficult, massage is also considered a passive form of exercise.
 You can massage your feet by hand to increase blood flow or have someone else assist to massage your feet.

 This is probably the most important part of self-care approach to the prevention of ailments caused by diabetes.
 According to many Endocrinologists, diabetes is a silent killer without any symptoms at the initial stage.
 The uncontrolled sugar level in the blood may cause diabetic neuropathy that may damage nerves of your feet permanently.
-High blood glucose level reduces the body’s natural healing mechanisms.
+High blood glucose level reduces the Healthy Body’s natural healing mechanisms.
 In this case, prevention can avoid unnecessary treatments.
 Use of a blood glucose monitor to take periodic readings will help you manage your blood sugar levels.

 Eating fresh fruits and salads on a regular basis boosts the immunity system and helps recover from diabetic foot symptoms.
 Endocrinologists can provide special diet charts for diabetic patients to assist with managing appropriate food quantities.